stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 The *global* option means that the setting will apply to every repository that you work with in the current user account.

-To enable colors in the output, which can be very helpful, enter this
-command:

-    git config --global color.ui auto

 # Installing a Text Editor #